paypal/squbs/docs/orchestration_dsl.md

 Tests have shown sligtly higher latency as well as CPU utilizations when using ask as opposed to expect/expectOnce.

-###The Pipe
+###Composition using Pipe

 The pipe, or `>>` symbol takes one or more orchestration future `OFuture` and makes its outcome as the input to the orchestration function.
 The actual orchestration function invocation will happen asynchronously, when all the `OFuture`s representing the input to the function are resolved.

 The pipe is the main component of the Orchestration DSL allowing orchestration functions to be composed based on their input and output.
-The orchestration flow is determined implicitly by the orchestration declaration, or the declared flow of the orchestration, through the pipes.
+The orchestration flow is determined implicitly by the orchestration declaration, or the declared flow of the orchestration through piping.

 When multiple OFutures are piped to an orchestration function, the OFutures need to be comma-separated and enclosed in parentheses, constructing a tuple of OFutures as input.
-The number of elements in the tuple their OFuture types must match the function arguments and types, or the last set of arguments in case of a [curry](http://docs.scala-lang.org/tutorials/tour/currying.html) or the compilation will fail.
+The number of elements in the tuple their OFuture types must match the function arguments and types, or the last set of arguments in case of a [curry](http://docs.scala-lang.org/tutorials/tour/currying.html), or the compilation will fail.
 Such errors are normally also cought by the IDE.

-The following example shows a simple orchestration declaration and flow using the loadItem orchestration function declared above, in previous sections:
+The following example shows a simple orchestration declaration and flow using the loadItem orchestration function declared in previous sections, amongst others:

 ```scala
 val userF = loadViewingUser